Mass: Units of mass

+History of units of mass

 Definitions

 In physical science, one may distinguish conceptually between at least seven different aspects of mass, or seven physical notions that involve the concept of mass.
 Every experiment to date has shown these seven values to be proportional, and in some cases equal, and this proportionality gives rise to the abstract concept of mass.
 There are a number of ways mass can be measured or operationally defined: